Elon Musk, Twitter's new owner, tweets conspiracy theory about attack on Paul Pelosi - KTVZ

 A Twitter spokesperson did not immediately return a CNN request for comment.

-Musk’s takeover — which was finalized Thursday night, a source familiar with the matter told CNN — not only has the potential to create upheaval for Twitter employees but also for the hundreds of millions of people around the world who use the platform daily.
+Musk’s takeover — which was finalized Thursday night — not only has the potential to create upheaval for Twitter employees but also for the hundreds of millions of people around the world who use the platform daily.
 It could also impact the upcoming US midterm elections, if Musk makes good on his promise to restore the accounts of users who were previously banned from the platform, most notably former US President Donald Trump, and limit the company’s content restrictions.

 In the first weeks after agreeing to buy the company in April, and before his initial move to bail on the deal, Musk repeatedly stressed that his goal was to bolster “free speech” on the platform and work to “unlock” Twitter’s “extraordinary potential.”
 The Tesla CEO suggested he would rethink Twitter’s approach to content moderation and permanent bans, with potential impacts on civil discourse and the political landscape.
 He also talked about his desire to rid the platform of bots, even as he later made the number of bots central to his argument to abandon the deal.